Danish Taimoor

-Danish Taimoor (born 16 February 1983) is a Pakistani actor, producer, host and former fashion model.
+Danish Taimoor is a Pakistani actor, producer, host and former fashion model.

 Beginning his acting career in 2005, Taimoor is known for his roles portraying a form of toxic masculinity in Urdu television series, especially since his antihero avatar with the 2018-2019 drama Ab Dekh Khuda Kya Karta Hai.
 He has also worked in cinema.

-His notable dramas include Rehaai (2013), Ab Dekh Khuda Kya Karta Hai (2018-2019), Deewangi (2019-2020), Ishq Hai (2021) and Kaisi Teri Khudgarzi (2022).
+His notable dramas include Rehaai (2013), Ab Dekh Khuda Kya Karta Hai (2018–2019), Deewangi (2019–2020), Ishq Hai (2021) and Kaisi Teri Khudgarzi (2022).

 Early life

-Danish Taimoor was born on 16 February 1983 in Karachi.
+Danish Taimoor was born in Karachi and has an MBA degree from Karachi University.

 Career

 Actor

 Taimoor was a fashion model before becoming an actor.

 He began his acting career on television in 2005 with the horror drama Mystery Series, featuring in two episodes, Do Saal Baad and Dracula, which were aired on Indus Vision.

 He made his film debut with Yasir Jaswal's thriller Jalaibee in 2015.